inclyc/c2wit/README.md

 ## About

-This is a clang plugin that generate C records to [.wit](https://github.com/bytecodealliance/wit-bindgen).
+This is a tool that generate C records to [.wit](https://github.com/bytecodealliance/wit-bindgen).
 For existing C projects, you can use this project to generate struct declaration to corresponding wit record.

 ## Installation

 Depend on llvm-project >= 14.
 You may need `clang-cpp.so` provided in LLVM libs directory, should be provided by your package manager.

 ```
 meson setup build --buildtype=release